TheLab75/ParisDeepAirProject/README.md

 **Folders description:**
 - **data** : all data used for this project
 - **notebooks** : individual notebooks for this project
+- **workflow**: all the workflow for our model, divided in .py files

 ------------------------------------------------